DiogoVDDC/Assembly_GameOfLife/README.md

 ## Implementation:

-### Implementation of led related procedures:
+### Implementation of led procedures:

-We use two function which procedures with the FPGA leds: set pixel, clear_leds
+We use two function which to change FPGA leds directly: set pixel, clear_leds

 The led array in the gecko is indexed in the following way: